What makes bluebird tough

 Time-of-day matters more

 The first 60 minutes of light and the last 30 minutes before dark produce more than the rest of the day combined on a bluebird post-front.
-The midday window can be nearly dead β plan around the bite, not against it.
+The midday window can be nearly dead — plan around the bite, not against it.
+The early morning bass lures guide covers the dawn window in detail.

 - Throwing the same reaction baits that produced before the front.